 Listen out for hissing, screeching or angry meowing.
 Angry meowing is commonly described as a louder and gravely form of meowing.
 When you hear these sounds, it may be time to break them up.

-- DRUG FREE SOLUTION: The diffuser emits an...
+- DRUG FREE SOLUTION: Our diffuser mimicks a...

 A fight between cats doesn’t always indicate bad blood between them.
 Aggression between cats can stem from fear.
 These stealthy creatures move quick, and if one cat startles the other, it can cause a quick fight.